All Episodes

 There you go.

-People tell me, the ones I've talked to, your hole's been there as long as...
 I mean, Ellensburg doesn't go back much further than, I'd say, 150 years.

 150 years.

-So you're telling me, like, thousands of tires, refrigerators.
+So you're telling me like thousands of tires, refrigerators.

 Oh, yeah.

-Even dead cows.
+Even dead cattle.

-Dead, dead animals, uh, dead dogs, uh, you know, whatever.
+Dead animals, dead dogs, whatever.

 It's like you didn't have to burn trash.

-Oh no, no, no.
+Oh, no, no, no.

-We're kind of what I would say is sort of ecologically sensible people there.
+And we're kind of what I would say is sort of ecologically sensible people there.

 So we don't really generate a lot of garbage or trash or anything.